-MSV is comprised of six interconnected residence halls that provide an opportunity to connect and interact with a variety of people on a daily basis.
+MSV is comprised of interconnected residence halls that provide an opportunity to connect and interact with a variety of people on a daily basis.
 The typical MSV residence hall room is a traditional double room (two students per room).

-Jeanne and John Rowe Village (Formerly SSV)
+Jeanne and John Rowe Village (RV)

-Jeanne and John Rowe Village consists of three, five-story buildings facing State Street and backing up to the Chicago Transit Authority’s Green Line elevated train.
-The complex is made up of two suite-style buildings (two students per bedroom that share a bathroom with an adjoining suite) and one apartment-style building (one student per bedroom) with rooms for one, two, three, or six students.
+RV consists of three, five-story buildings facing State Street and backing up to the Chicago Transit Authority’s Green Line elevated train.
+The complex is made up of two suite-style buildings (two students per bedroom that share a bathroom with an adjoining suite) and one apartment-style building (one student per bedroom) with rooms for 1, 2, 3, or 6 students.